cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * C. File Downloader.

 ## Tries
-* ChainIDContractAMTroot is the AMT trie for store chain contracts vector
+* ChainIDContractAMTroot is the root for AMT trie for store chain contracts vector
+* FileNounceAMTroot is the root for AMT trie for chopping and store the file.
+* RelayAMTroot is the root for AMT trie for relay, relay is not chain specific
-* ChainIDContractResultStateRoot is the HAMT tree for the chain state;  contract and receipt are interconnected in each state transition on that chain.
+* ChainIDContractResultStateRoot is the root for **HAMT** tree for the chain state;  contract and receipt are interconnected in each state transition on that chain.

-* FileAMTroot is the AMT trie for chopping and store file.
+## Trie elements linking
+* state -> Contract AMT root
+* state-contract -> safety HAMT root

+* file -> contract AMT root
+* sender -> contract AMT root
-* RelayAMTroot is the AMT trie for relay, relay is not chain specific
+* relay is indepedant

 ## Global Context: store in levelDB
 It helps to make process internal data exchange efficient.